 In the Situation Assessment Phase of the project, it was found that a great deal of research has been conducted in South Africa to understand the discipline of estuarine management to provide local and site-specific management interventions.
-Extensive studies have been undertaken by the DWS, Water Research Commission (WRC), Department of Forestry, Fisheries and Environment (DFFE), Cape Nature, and various Provincial Departments of Environmental Affairs (DEA).
-For instance, in Western Cape, the Department of Environmental Affairs and Development Planning (DEA&DP) commissioned the development of the Estuarine Management Framework and Implementation Strategy (EMFIS) that prioritise the development of Estuarine Management Plans (EMPs) as per Priority Area 7, which seeks an effective national information system and research framework to support integrated coastal management.
-To coordinate management actions, the Integrated Coastal Management Act (Act No. 24 of 2008), prescribes that EMPs be compiled for all estuaries in accordance with guidelines found in the National Estuarine Management Protocol.
-Numerous EMPs have been compiled by DFFE for better management of the whole estuarine functional zone, the adjacent shoreline, and freshwater ecosystems (including rivers and inland wetlands) upstream of the estuaries.
-Several programmes and initiatives such as the Land and Coast Care Management Programme, Coastal Management Programme (CMP), and Cape Action Plan for the People and the Environment (C.A.P.E) Regional Estuarine Management Programme have been implemented to ensure the mitigation of pressures on estuaries and ensure their resilience.
+Extensive studies have been undertaken by the DWS, Water Research Commission (WRC), Department of Forestry, Fisheries and Environment (DFFE), Cape Nature, and various Provincial Departments of Environmental Affairs.
+For instance, the Western Cape Government (WCG), the Department of Environmental Affairs and Development Planning (DEA&DP) commissioned the development of the Estuarine Management Framework and Implementation Strategy (EMFIS) that prioritise the development of Estuarine Management Plans (EMPs) as well as the development of other tools, e.g. Mouth Management Plans (MMPs), guidelines dealing with activities within estuaries, and draft by-laws for the effective management of estuaries as per Priority Area 7 of the Western Cape Provincial Coastal Management Programme.
+To coordinate management actions, the Integrated Coastal Management Act (Act No. 24 of 2008), prescribes that EMPs be compiled for all estuaries in accordance with guidelines found in the National Estuarine Management breaching.
+Numerous EMPs have been developed and compiled by the relevant environmental departments such as DFFE, WCG DEA&DP, Kwazulu-Natal Department of Economic Development, Tourism and Environmental Affairs (KZNEDTEA) for better management of the whole estuarine functional zone, the adjacent shoreline, and freshwater ecosystems (including rivers and inland wetlands) upstream of the estuaries.
+Several programmes and initiatives such as the Land and Coast Care Management Programme, Coastal Management Programme (CMP), have been implemented to ensure the mitigation of pressures on estuaries and ensure their resilience.